PKU-ICST-MIPL/TCLSTA_TCSVT2018/README.md

 ## Introduction
-This is the source code of our TCSVT 2018 paper "Two-stream Collaborative Learning with Spatial-Temporal Attention for Video Classification", Please cite the following paper if you use our code.
+    This is the source code of our TCSVT 2018 paper "Two-stream Collaborative Learning with Spatial-Temporal Attention for Video Classification", please cite the following paper if you use our code.

     Yuxin Peng, Yunzhen Zhao, and Junchao Zhang, "Two-stream Collaborative Learning with Spatial-Temporal Attention for Video Classification", IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), DOI: 10.1109/TCSVT.2018.2808685, 2018.[【pdf】](http://59.108.48.34/tiki/download_paper.php?fileId=20187)

 ## Dependency
 Our code is based on [Caffe](https://github.com/BVLC/caffe), all the dependencies are the same as Caffe.

-The provided caffe code ```caffe-rc3-lstm/``` is modified on the [rc3](https://github.com/BVLC/caffe/tree/rc3) version.
+The provided caffe code `caffe-rc3-lstm/` is modified on the [rc3](https://github.com/BVLC/caffe/tree/rc3) version.

 Note that for the implementation of the LSTM layer in ```caffe-rc3-lstm/```, please refer to [Junhyuk Oh's implementation](https://github.com/junhyukoh/caffe-lstm).